-And no question, for the most part cruise lines do charge more than non-cruise-related operators for just about the same tour.
+And no question, for the most part, cruise lines do charge more than non-cruise-related tour operators for just about the same outing.
 Sure, shore excursions are profit centers for the cruise lines, but you can consider the extra you pay as a kind of insurance.
-Cruise lines hold tour operators responsible for quality control as well as make sure that all necessities -- liability insurance, registration and other areas of compliance -- are complete.
+Cruise lines work with licensed, well-reputed tour operators and hold them responsible for quality control.
 Plus, they guarantee that the ship will not leave before participants on a ship-sponsored tour are back onboard.

-On the flip side, sometimes it's nice to escape the large group tours for more intimate explorations with just your friends and family.
-Plan a day on your own, and you'll see the sights you want to see and at your pace -- rather than some prearranged plan by the ship-arranged tour guides.
-And saving money is a huge consideration when you're looking at flightseeing tours or other pricey expeditions that cost hundreds of dollars a person.
-If you trust the company and know you won't miss the ship, it certainly makes sense to pay less by booking independently a tour you could pay more for onboard.
+On the flip side, sometimes it's nice to escape the large group tours for more intimate explorations with a smaller number of participants or perhaps even just your friends and family.
+Plan a day on your own on a private tour, and you'll see the sights you want to see and at your pace -- rather than some prearranged plan by the ship-arranged tour guides.
+And saving money is always a consideration, especially when you're traveling with several people in your group or are looking at flightseeing tours or other pricy expeditions that cost hundreds of dollars a person.
+If you trust the company and feel confident that you won't miss the ship, it certainly makes sense to pay less by booking an excursion independently that you could pay more for onboard.

 Following is a set of rough rules that will help you decide between touring independently or booking cruise line travel: